nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
-### Add a recipe to the favorites: `star {index}`
+### Add a recipe to the favorites: `star RECIPE_NUMBER`

 Add the recipe at the specified *task number* in the favorites, which include all recipes you favor the most.

-Format: `star {recipe number}`
+Format: `star RECIPE_NUMBER`

-- The *recipe number* refers to the index number shown in the displayed recipe book
+- The *RECIPE_NUMBER* refers to the index number shown in the displayed recipe book
-- The *recipe number* must be a positive integer starting from 1 and must exist in the recipe book
+- The *RECIPE_NUMBER* must be a positive integer starting from 1 and must exist in the recipe book

-Expected outcome: You should see a star after the title of the recipe you marked on.

 Examples: